-Changes like this are expected to lead to specific, and in many cases negative, consequences.
+Changes like this are expected to lead to specific negative consequences.
 Some parts of the U.S. – in particular, the Northeast and Midwest – can expect increased precipitation and runoff, especially in winter and spring, leading to increased flooding.
-Several states in the Midwest including Nebraska, South Dakota, Iowa and Missouri have been witnessing to this for several weeks already this Spring!
+Several states in the Midwest including Nebraska, South Dakota, Iowa and Missouri have been witnessing to this for several weeks already this spring!

 Other areas – notably the Southwest, specifically Arizona and New Mexico - can expect less precipitation, especially in the warm months, and longer, more severe droughts as storm tracks shift northward, leaving arid areas increasingly dry.

 Snow versus rain can make a critical difference.